Skip to content

 # packages/public_portal/app/controllers/public_portal/concerns/controller.rb

-include Plutonium::Auth::Public # No authentication
+# No authentication required

 Authentication Integration

-Portals integrate seamlessly with Rodauth for authentication:
+Portals integrate seamlessly with Rodauth for sophisticated authentication:

 ruby